ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 SELECT column(s), ISNULL(column_name, value_to_replace)FROM table_name;
 ```

+**3).
+Can Functions return Multiple Values in SQL ?**

 ## 11. Indexes and Query Optimization

-**11).
-How can you optimize a slow-running query? / A Query is taking more time to execute.
+**How can you optimize a slow-running query? / A Query is taking more time to execute.
 How can we fine tune it?**
 There are several techniques, including:

 - Using appropriate indexes